About Blanes

 The seaside resort of Blanes is known as the Gateway to the Costa Brava — Catalonia’s wild coast.

-Sa Palomera, the rocky promontory that sits roughly between the old fishing village and Blanes’ El Pins residential and tourist district, is a promise of things to come when one travels further up the coast.
-South of this rock are mostly smooth, sandy beaches.
+South of the rock are mostly smooth, sandy beaches.
 North of it, starting at Punta de Santa Ana — the small beach area just outside the harbor — one can see the type of cliffs and rocks that gave the Costa Brava its name.

-Along the coast, which runs up to the town of Salou, near the border with France, one finds many larger and smaller beaches — including many semi-private coves.
+Along the coast, which runs all the way up to the town of Portbou, near the border with France, one finds many larger and smaller beaches — including many semi-private coves.

 Blanes itself is blessed with 4 kilometers of wide, golden-sanded beaches and ‘blue flag’ quality seawater.